andrewvt97/CSC330-Minesweeper/README.md

 # CSC330-Minesweeper
 Minesweeper game

-Developers: Create your own branch and work on it.
+Developers: Create your own branch and work on it and submit a pull request.